-All 58 chapters of the thirtieth edition place major emphasis on the medical relevance of biochemistry.
+All 58 chapters of the thirty-first edition place major emphasis on the medical relevance of biochemistry.
 Topics are organized under eleven major headings.
-To facilitate retention of the contained information, Questions follow each Section and an Answer Bank follows the Appendix.
+Both to assist study and to facilitate retention of the contained information, Questions follow each Section.
+An Answer Bankk follows the Appendix.

-Section I includes a brief history of biochemistry and emphasizes the interrelationships between biochemistry and medicine.
-Water and pH are reviewed, and the various orders of proteins structure are addressed.
+Section I includes a brief history of biochemistry, and emphasizes the interrelationships between biochemistry and medicine.
+Water, the importance of homeostasis of intracellular pH are reviewed, and the various orders of protein structure are addressed.

-Section II begins with a chapter on hemoglobin, three chapters address the kinetics, mechanism of action, and metabolic regulation of enzymes.
-A chapter on Bioinformatics and Computational Biology reflects the ever-increasing importance of these topics in modern biochemistry, biology, and medicine.
+Section II begins with a chapter on hemoglobin.
+Four chapters next address the kinetics, mechanism of action, and metabolic regulation of enzymes, and the role of metal ions in multiple aspects of intermediary metabolism.